cse110-sp23-group20/fortune-teller/specs/brainstorm/Round 1 Week 5/adrs/adr1.md

 # Store all zodiac combination responses locally

 ## Context and Problem Statement
 When the user selects a zodiac pairing, we need to serve them a compatibility response.
-The issue however is if we should serve them the same response or try to give them a different, but similar response each time because getting the same response can be quite boring.
+The issue however is if we should serve them the same response each time or try to give them a different, but similar response each time because getting the same response can be quite boring.

 ## Considered Options